thegangtechnology/digitalocean-image-registry-autocleanup/README.md

       - pods
 ```

-Also create a **do-secret-key** with your personal DigitalOcean API Key
+Also create a **do-secret-key** containing your personal DigitalOcean API Key